audinux/audinux.github.io/index.md

 You can access a search engine to find the package you want here: [search engine](packages/index.html)

+Some documents (slides, other ressources) for Linux and audio workshops: [workshops](packages/workshops.html)

 ### Contact

 If you met a problem when using one of the package shipped by this COPR repository, feel free to fill a bug report at the [github spec repository](https://github.com/ycollet/fedora-spec).